misteu/XCodePreprocessFun/README.md

 ## Other C/Swift Flags:

 ### Whats that?
-Preprocessor flags sent directly to compiler, has to have -D in front of it
+Preprocessor flags sent directly to compiler, has to have -D in front of it.
+Otherwise the compiler handles your tag as a folder or does other crazy stuff.

 ### When to use?
 Error-prone if used incorrectly, do not use if not absolutely necessary.
 Recommendation: Use Active Compilation Conditions (Swift) or Preprocessor macros (ObjC).
 In most cases that will be sufficient.